Toby Cosgrove: Surgical Career, Innovations, and Patents

+Cleveland Clinic (2004-2017)

+In 2004, Cosgrove was named President and CEO of the Cleveland Clinic following Floyd Loop.

-Cosgrove practiced thoracic surgery until 2006.
-During the course of his career, he performed over 22,000 procedures.
-He served as the president of the American Association of Thoracic Surgery in 2000.
+Cosgrove has served as the president of the American Association of Thoracic Surgery in 2000.
 He is a member of the Society of Thoracic Surgeons, the American College of Surgeons, and the American Heart Association.
 He also became a member of the Institute of Medicine in 2013.

 Cosgrove was offered the position of Secretary of the United States Department of Veterans Affairs by President Barack Obama in 2014, but he turned it down.
 He was interviewed for the same position by president-elect Donald Trump in December 2016.

 In December 2016, Cosgrove joined a business forum assembled by president-elect Donald Trump to provide strategic and policy advice on economic issues.

 Personal life

-Cosgrove has a wife, Anita.
+Cosgrove was previously married to Anita, with whom he shares two adult daughters.
 He is dyslexic.